-By far, my favorite style of BBQ sauce is this vinegar-based sauce that is so popular in Eastern North Carolina.
+By far, my favorite style of BBQ sauce is this vinegar-based Carolina mop sauce that is so popular in Eastern North Carolina.

 It’s important to label this sauce as “East Carolina” because a few miles west in the Piedmont region of North Carolina the sauce is different; and they are serious about their sauces in North Carolina.
 Head south and you’re in the mustard-style sauce region in South Carolina.

 I was stationed in Eastern Carolina during my time in the Marines, and I fell in love with this style of BBQ mop sauce and hush puppies.
-Oh, those hush puppies, dang!
+Oh, those hush puppies and some East Carolina mopping sauce, dang!

 Anyway, I’m serious when I say this sauce has a Pavlovian effect on me.
 Simply writing about it makes the top of my head start to sweat, just like I’m eating some East Carolina vinegar BBQ.